BDC Hamburger Icon

 Open row

-There’s an easy way to improve your staff’s productivity, and your employees will love it so much, they’ll never want to go back.
+There’s an easy way to improve your staff’s productivity and your employees will love it so much, they’ll never want to go back.
 The solution is to connect a second monitor to your employees’ computers.
+A dual-monitor setup can transform your business.
+A report by graphics and multimedia consulting firm Jon Peddie Research found a 42 percent increase in productivity through the use of multiple monitors.

 What does it mean to have a dual-monitor setup?

 With a dual-monitor setup, each employee has two computer monitors at their workstation, which makes it easier to work on multiple tasks simultaneously.
-It’s simple to set up and use, too.
+It’s simple to set up and use too.

 “The majority of computers and laptops come preconfigured to support multiple monitors and do not require additional software to configure,” said Jamie Opalchuk, founder and CEO of HostPapa.
 “Using two displays is identical to using a single monitor.
 It’s as simple as moving a window or application from one display to the next.”